benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

   - Make sure you're using SSH URLs for repositories (starts with `git@github.com:`)
   - Try verbose SSH test: `ssh -vT git@github.com`

+Feeding any errors you get into an LLM will help diagnose the problem.

 Remember: Never share your private key (the file without .pub extension).
 Only share the public key (.pub file) with GitHub.

 ### Configure Git